 Dysphagia is the medical term used to describe swallowing problems.
-It is caused by any medical condition which affects the structure, strength and co-ordination of chewing and swallowing muscles.
+The word dysphagia comes from the Greek prefix ‘dys’ indicating difficulty and the suffix ‘phagia’ refers to the act of swallowing.
+It is caused by any medical condition which affects the: structure, strength, co-ordination and sensation of chewing and swallowing muscles.

 - Poor nutrition and weight loss

 - Coughing/choking episodes

 - Isolation from social activity where food is involved

 - Difficulties maintaining a good standard of oral hygiene

 How do I recognise dysphagia?